 First-timers get £50 off a residential course at Woodbrooke.

 Never done a course at Woodbrooke before?
 Anyone can get a £50 reduction on their first course.
 We hope this makes it easier for those who are tempted to take the plunge.
 This offer is for courses at Woodbrooke only and terms and conditions apply*.
-To claim this discount you must submit a booking form by email or post, which can be downloaded here.
-Please do not book using our online booking facility.
+To claim this discount enter the code INTRO50 at the checkout stage when booking online or tick the box on a paper form.

 Young Persons half-price offer